-T1143 Church History I
+T1143 Church History I & II

-A historical study of the people, culture, events, and theological developments in the Church, with emphasis on practical application and response to the present-day role of the Church.
-The course covers the period of Church history from its inception to the Reformation.
+A historical study of the people, culture, events, and theological developments in the Church, from its inception through the Reformation and to the present day.
+In this light students consider practical application and responses to the present-day role of the Church.